Locomotive Mechanical Failures

 These mechanical failures can lead to serious train accidents including derailments and collisions, potentially leaving those onboard with severe injuries.
 Fortunately, however, injured employees may be entitled to compensation from their negligent employers through FELA.
 This compensation can help cover medical bills, lost wages, and other damages resulting from the accident.

 If you’ve sustained an injury in a train accident because your employer failed to perform proper, thorough maintenance on the locomotive, you may be eligible for compensation through a law known as the Federal Employers’ Liability Act.
-For more information about how this law works and how we may be able to help you pursue a FELA claim, contact the FELA lawyers of Hach & Rose, LLP, today by calling (212) 779-0057.
+For more information about how this law works and how we may be able to help you pursue a FELA claim, contact the railroad accident lawyers of Hach & Rose, LLP, today by calling (212) 779-0057.